legend80s/cli-aid/README.md

   </a>
 </p>

-- [x] ℹ️ show default help and version information
+- [x] Show default help and version information ℹ️
-- [x] 🚀 option alias
+- [x] Option alias 🚀
-- [x] 🗣 cmd inclusive options, can be optional or required
+- [x] Command inclusive options, can be optional or required 🗣

 ## Use